kamshory/OTP-Pi/README.md

 # System Requirement

-OTP-Pi requires Raspberry Pi 3 Model B or higher.
-Minimum RAM is 1 GB and SD Card minimum is 16 GB.
-32GB SD Card is recommended.
-Power supply 5 Volt 3 Ampre to prevent the Raspberry Pi from operating with under voltage.
-RTC DS3231 installed on Raspberry Pi.
+1. Raspberry Pi 3 Model B or higher.
+2. Minimum RAM is 1 GB and SD Card minimum is 16 GB.
+3. 32GB SD Card is recommended.
+4. Power supply 5 Volt 3 Ampre to prevent the Raspberry Pi from operating with under voltage.
+5. RTC DS3231 installed on Raspberry Pi.
+6. JRE 1.8 or JDK 1.8

 # Features